-The MIC7400 is one of the industry's most-advanced PMIC designed for solid state drives (SSD) on the market today.
-It is a multi-channel solution that offers software-configurable soft-start, sequencing, and digital voltage control (DVC) that minimizes PC board area.
+The MIC7401 is one of the industry's most advanced PMIC designed for solid state drives (SSD) on the market today.
+It is a multi-channel solution which offers software configurable soft-start, sequencing, and digital voltage control (DVC) that minimizes PC board area.
 These features usually require a pin for programming.
 However, this approach makes the IC larger by increasing pin count, and also increases BOM cost due to the external components.